SubramanyaKS/SubramanyaKS/README.md

 #### About Myself:

 - ✔️ I'm currently studing B.E.
-Information Science and Engineering from JNNCE, Shivamogga.
+Information Science and Engineering from <a href="http://jnnce.ac.in/jnndemo/">JNNCE</a>, Shivamogga.

 - 🔭 I’m currently working on [Django based REST API Development for Ayucare Management.](https://github.com/SubramanyaKS/AyuCareManagement)